The Stamford Historical Society

 The Great New England Hurricane of September 1938 lives in history as the worst disaster for Connecticut in the 20th century.
 Not only was it a major storm producing more than 100 mph winds, but it caused enormous flooding.
 Prior rains on September 12 and 15 had raised the water levels, and a storm raging September 17 through 20 added another 6 inches or more of rainfall.
 Thus, when the hurricane hit on September 21, the water from the rains had nowhere to go.
 Add to that the fact that there was no effective hurricane warning system in place at the time, the combination of storm, floods, and the lack of preparedness, was devastating.

-The storm is amply described on the Internet by The Hartford Courant: The Hurricane of 1938 [postscript: currently not available, but there is this], PBS: The Hurricane of '38 --The American Experience, and an electronic exhibition from the Thomas J. Dodd Research Center, University of Connecticut Libraries: "Going Beyond the Call: Southern New England Telephone's Response to Natural Disasters in Connecticut," The Hurricane of 1938.
+The storm is amply described on the Internet: The Hurricane of 1938, PBS: The Hurricane of '38 --The American Experience, and an electronic exhibition from the Thomas J. Dodd Research Center, University of Connecticut Libraries: "Going Beyond the Call: Southern New England Telephone's Response to Natural Disasters in Connecticut, The Hurricane of 1938.
 The Stamford Historical Society has a reference in Record Group RG-1.02, "Stamford Fire Department and Southend Fire Station."

 Then there was Hurricane Carol, August 31, 1954.
 Though a Category III storm, it was the most destructive hurricane to strike Southern New England since the Hurricane of 1938; on September 11, Stamford barely escaped another one: Hurricane Edna moved up the coast just to the east of Carol's path and made landfall in Cape Cod, moving on into Maine and Southeastern Canada.